aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

 1. Save and deploy the Lambda function.
 1. You can verify the account is excluded by checking the CloudWatch logs of the function for a log message like this (where `111111111111` is the excluded account): "SKIPPING: Account 111111111111 is in the excluded list."

-## Delete all AWS Glue partitions belonging to an AWS account
+## Step 2: Delete all AWS Glue partitions belonging to an AWS account
 Now you can remove the AWS Glue partitions that were created in the meantime.
 You have to repeat this part of the procedure for each AWS account.

 If you want to retrieve all partitions for an account, run this AWS CLI command on the AWS account and Region where you deployed the dashboard resources.
 Replace `XXXXXX` with your account number.